GeorgeAp/CNN-with-TensorFlow/README.md

-# Greedy_TSP
+# CNN
-Greedy algorithm for TSP
-This is a sample code for finding the minimum number of hubs to open in a uniformly space client problem.
+This is a sample code for from my tutorial on CNN using TensorFlow